delphidabbler/htmlres/README.md

 > For details on how to use the protocol see the article [How to create and use HTML resource files](http://delphidabbler.com/articles?article=10).

 HTMLRes takes a list of HTML and related support files and copies the content of each file into a separate HTML resource within a binary resource file.
 Each resource has the same name as the source file.
-This makes porting standard HTML files to embedded resources very easy – and it is something that the Embarcadero (née Borland) BRCC32 resource compiler won't allow!
+This makes porting standard HTML files to embedded resources very easy â€“ and it is something that the Embarcadero (nÃ©e Borland) BRCC32 resource compiler won't allow!

 HTMLRes is particularly useful for embedding HTML files in the executable file of programs that display information using the Microsoft web browser control.
 Including HTML files in the program's resources means that is is not necessary to distribute the HTML files separately.